 Amelia BauerTrainee solicitor

-Trainee solicitor in the regulatory team
+Trainee solicitor in the personal injury and clinical negligence team

 Legal updates as the UK enters into stage 4 of the roadmap and legal restrictions on face coverings and social distancing are lifted.

 Ofsted recently published the findings from its rapid review of sexual abuse in schools and colleges.
 The review highlighted keys areas of concern and presents clear actions, which are discussed here.

 In the final episode of our podcast series, trainees interview our partners about the firms' social purpose, what it means to them within their departments, and their guidance to applicants.